 (Hotel Phone: +66 2 162 9000)

 Extremely opulent, palatial hotel with a majestic aura, located right in the heart of Siam’s shopping district, with direct access to BTS Siam through the Siam Paragon mall.
 With massive teakwood doors that extend up to the ceiling, lighted staircases, Thai dancer nail-inspired lamps, vast corridors, and a décor done up in gold and earth tones, the hotel exudes a feeling of glamorous splendor.
 Has 401 lovely rooms and suites, spread out across multiple wings, around a central courtyard containing a garden and a free-form swimming pool.
-Only hotel in Bangkok to have unique cabana rooms that lets guests dive into the pool, directly from their own personal private terraces.
-Has an exclusive tropical resort-feel, yet it’s literally steps away from the BTS.
+Only hotel in Bangkok to have unique cabana rooms that allow guests to dive into the pool, directly from their personal private terraces.
+Has an exclusive tropical resort-feel, yet it’s steps away from the BTS.
 Restaurants possess unique features like a traditional Thai pavilion (sala) inside the restaurant.
 Also offers guests the option to have a single dish cooked in different styles (Asian or non-Asian).
 Extremely convenient location in the Ratchaprasong shopping district with Siam Paragon shopping mall, MBK center, Bangkok Art & Cultural Center (BACC), Siam Discovery Mall, Central World, Pratunam market and Erawan shrine, a short walk away.

 Notes on Siam Kempinski

 - Has 401 rooms and suites (40 sq m to 130 sq m) that include 1 Terrace Suite (140 sq m), 1 Presidential Suite (215 sq m), 1 Penthouse (260 sq m) and 1 Royal Suite (300 sq m).